How will I spend my time?

 As a Life Sciences student you will have plenty of contact with the staff who teach you.
 In your first year you should expect around 10 lectures a week, a full day in the laboratory and a taught tutorial with your personal tutor and 6-7 of your peers.
 Independent learning, reading and preparing for lectures and preparing assessments will occupy the rest of your study time.

 Our lecture theatres are equipped with the latest equipment and different lecturers adopt different teaching styles in order to provide you with the knowledge and understanding required to be successful in your chosen area of study.
+Our Lecture Capture system (see examples below) allows you to re-access lectures to aid your understanding and revision.
 Assessment of the knowledge gained through lectures is undertaken by in module multiple-choice tests and exams.

 Laboratory based practical work is an integral part of all degrees in Life Sciences, providing you with the practical skills required as a modern scientist.
 You will follow a programme of taught labs in your first and second year and complete a six-week laboratory or data analysis project in the final year.
 Students progressing onto the integrated Masters programme extend their lab experience by completing a longer, 6-month project within the School or a 12-month industrial placement.
 Assessment of laboratories is undertaken through the production of scientific lab reports and data handling tasks.